sahabi/programming-blockchain/README.md

 #### Description

-The notebooks are a collection of examples and exercises that were taught at Jimmy Song seminar *Programming Blockchain*.
+The notebooks are based on the examples and exercises that were taught at Jimmy Song seminar *Programming Blockchain*.

 Check out [Jimmy's blog!](https://medium.com/@jimmysong/)